It occurred on October 12, 2017. What should have been a typical morning walk with her dog turned into something out of a nightmare for Yuly Solano.

 In video footage that has recently been released, the public has been able to witness the horrific event that unfolded on that morning.
 In the video, a Palm Beach Sheriff’s Office deputy is seen waiting for the woman outside of her condominium.
 As she walks by, the deputy exits his vehicle and begins to walk with her.
 The pair exit the camera’s view briefly.

 The next thing to be seen is the woman backing away from the man who has his gun drawn.
 The deputy is seen raising his weapon, firing at the woman several times and then turning the gun on himself.
 The woman survived.
 The deputy did not.
-Solano has filed suit against the Inlet Harbor Condominium Association, with the help of Gary Iscoe of Steinger, Iscoe & Greene.
+Solano has filed suit against the Inlet Harbor Condominium Association, with the help of Steinger, Greene & Feiner.

 Yuly recently spoke about her case on “Crime Watch Daily,” hosted by Chris Hansen.

-According to police, the deputy was on duty when he shot the woman with his department-issued handgun.
-Gary Iscoe, the attorney representing the victim, said, “This was unprovoked, this was pre-meditated by the officer, who had been stalking her.”
-Attorney Iscoe is representing both the victim and her daughter.
+According to police, the deputy was on duty when he shot the woman with his department-issued handgun. the attorney representing the victim, said, “This was unprovoked, this was pre-meditated by the officer, who had been stalking her.”
+Attorney is representing both the victim and her daughter.

 The woman was shot multiple times in her chest and once in her right arm.
 She sustained three broken ribs, among other injuries, including a punctured liver.
 She has been recovering from her injuries in the hospital since the accident.
 Now her daughter is speaking out.